pivot-access-ltd/bma-offline-docs/src/maas-performance-6178.md

 Here's a short history of our performance efforts to date:

-- This [video show-and-tell](/t/maas-show-and-tell-is-maas-fast-yet/6105) documents recent efforts to improve MAAS peformance, with quantitative results.
+- This [video show-and-tell](https://dicourse.maas.io/t/maas-show-and-tell-is-maas-fast-yet/6105) documents recent efforts to improve MAAS peformance, with quantitative results.
-- Here's some [work done by the UI team](/t/maas-ui-improving-the-performance-of-maas-ui/5820) to improve the performance of the UI.
+- Here's some [work done by the UI team](https://dicourse.maas.io/t/maas-ui-improving-the-performance-of-maas-ui/5820) to improve the performance of the UI.
-- Some of the earliest work started with [MAAS 2.6](/t/performance-improvements-in-2-6/972).

 Note that this list only captures the bigger, sustained efforts, although there is a constant focus on weeding out slowdowns when we come across them.